Workshop

 group_by(antibody, treatment) |>

-🎬 Join two data frames together using the combination of the treatment and the antibody and calculate what % cells were removed from each sample:
+🎬 Join two data frames together using the combination of the treatment and the antibody and calculate what % cells remained in each sample after gating (i.e., the % live cells):

 left_join(clean_trans_n, by = c("antibody", "treatment")) |>